ericluo04/Bots-Project/README.md

 ```
 ## Labeling Tweets

 1. Your data should be in a .db (SQLite) format.
-Convert these files to .json using "import_all.py" in the "sqlite-to-json" folder.
+Convert these files to .json using *import_all.py* in the *sqlite-to-json* folder.
 Change the path variable in the python file.
 Below are sample scripts in anaconda prompt to run the code.
 ```
 cd "C:\Users\ericluo04\Documents\GitHub\Bots-Project\Code\2.
 HK Training\sqlite-to-json"
 python import_all.py
 ```

-2.
+2. Come up with your list of keywords for both pro/anti your topic and update the hashtags .csv files in the *labeling* folder.
+If you are using languages other than english, make sure to follow this process: select *Save As*, click on *Tools*, go to *Web Options*, select *Encoding*, and change to *Unicode (UTF-8)*.

 ## Training the Neural Network